What is Infrared?

 What are the benefits of Far, Mid and Near wavelengths?

 Mid wavelength: the second longest wavelength, penetrates deep into the body’s muscle and joint tissue, where inflammation occurs and speeds up the healing process.
-This also results in a reduction of pain and increases performance.
+This anti-inflammation treatment also results in a reduction of pain and increases performance.

 Near wavelength: the shortest wavelength, stimulates the skin for renewal, collagen boosts and wound healing.
 It’s also great for cellular health.